prosti221/MNN_numpy/README.md

-Multi-layer nueral network using numpy.
+Implementing a singe hidden layer nueral network from scratch using numpy.